Leadership, the Downfall, and the Resurgence of the Washington Football Team

 LACK OF APPRECIATION

 Washington has traditionally enjoyed one of the most loyal fanbases in football, and throughout their history, have had a hold on a city that has supported them and created an identity around them.
 For most franchises, this is a blessing and one that should be appreciated and rewarded.
-For the Washington Football Team, however, this has been perceived as an opportunity to exploit that relationship.
-Despite being one of the most financially successful organizations in sports, the WFT has consistently found ways to charge their fans more and more.
+For the Washington Football Team, however, this was perceived as an opportunity to exploit that relationship.
+Despite being one of the most financially successful organizations in sports, the WFT consistently found ways to charge their fans more and more.

 Daniel Snyder was the first NFL owner to charge fans to watch practices (and then charge for parking to watch said practices.)
 During the regular season, he tried to ban people from walking to the games under the guise of safety but in an obvious ploy to require paid parking for all fans.
 In another bizarre but telling example, FedEx Stadium was caught intentionally selling expired food to its fans in an attempt to save money.
 In a more dramatic example, Dan Snyder sued his own ticket holders who could no longer pay for their season tickets due to the 2008 recession, a move made even more bizarre by Snyder’s claim that there were 200,000 people on the season ticket waiting list at the time.